Nelly embroidered exquisite beaded patterns for Dior as cows were herded past her front door

-Nellie van Rysoort arrived from Europe during the year of the Olympics and started her own haute couture embroidery label in a newly built outer suburb of Melbourne.
+Nelly van Rysoort arrived from Europe during the year of the Melbourne Olympics and started her own haute couture embroidery label in a newly built outer suburb of Melbourne.

-Nellie van Rysoort was trained in Europe to produce intricate hand embroidered patterns for the major fashion houses of Paris.
-Examples of her work can be seen on garments in museum collections and her archive is divided between the National Trust of Australia (Victoria) and the Historisch Museum Rotterdam.
-Her signature technique was cornely.
+Nelly’s signature technique was cornely.
 Cornely work is comprised of a machine chain stitch that can be performed on a variety of fabrics.
-Nellie’s patterns were drawn onto butter paper perforated with an electric needle and transferred, via tailors chalk to the unsewn gown.
+Nelly’s patterns were drawn onto butter paper perforated with an electric needle and transferred, via tailors chalk to the unsewn gown.
 The Cornely embroidery was then sewn freehand onto the fabric, over which the beads and sequins were sewn.